icebert04/icebert04.github.io/_posts/2018-2-9-run-it's-the-germans.md

 My kids also like them that they included Germany on their "**Vacation Wish List**" if we are fortunate enough to travel to Europe.

 We came to know a lot of things about them.
 The reason why they travel, their school back home, their government and the refugees, their culture, and many more.
-We may have different background stories based from our distinct nationalities but for me... they are just like Regular Joes... like any other Filipino.
+We may have different background stories based from our distinct nationalities but for me... they are just like Regular Joe's... like any other Filipino.
 In other words, they are also human beings.... duh!!!

 Come to think of it, Germany is not a bad country at all.